open-telemetry/semantic-conventions/docs/database/database-spans.md

 which SHOULD have low-cardinality and SHOULD NOT contain any dynamic or sensitive data.

 > [!NOTE]
-> The `db.query.text` is intended to identify individual queries.
+> The `db.query.text` attribute is intended to identify individual queries.
 Even though
 > it is sanitized if captured by default, it could still have high cardinality and
 > might reach hundreds of lines of code.
 >